uuk0/PyBytecodeManipulator/README.md

 ## Why are there so many print()-s?

-Due to the breaking nature of anything this touches, and the absents of traces at the function itself, we decided to add a lot of "debug" statements indicating mostly the who-has-done-what-to-which-method for the runtime.
+Due to the breaking nature of anything this code touches, and the absents of any traces in the function itself, we decided to add a lot of "debug" statements indicating mostly the who-has-done-what-to-which-method for the runtime.
+This makes debugging broken code easier, as it is more clear what happened to each transformed function.

-If you want them removed, create your own Fork of this and remove them, on your own risk
+If you want them removed, create your own Fork of this and remove them, on your own risk.

+We may use in the future the logging library, so you can disable our logger instance, but we are currently in an inter-stage of the code, so other stuff has priority.

 ## Compatibility with other libraries